-- Furthermore, give brief description about the role of the letter writer’s organization in the project.
+- Give a brief description about the role of the letter writer’s organization in the project.

 - Discuss expected outcomes from implementation.

-- Letter must follow a professional format with original signature of the writer.
+- Letter must follow a professional format with the original signature of the writer.

 - Most importantly, proofread before sending it out to the potential funder.

 1456 Trafalgar Square

 I am pleased to be writing a letter in support of the proposal (name of the project) being submitted to the (name of the program) Program by our (name of department) at (name of institution).
 We strongly support this grant application and the focus on (mention the purpose of the study).

 As an organization whose mission is to (state the mission of your organization in alignment to the purpose of the research), we know your true passion is fostering the brilliant minds of tomorrow.
 We admire your initiatives to fund projects that have greatly benefited the research community.